Updated October 29, 2024

 For travellers, the best of the three personal credit cards is the First Class Travel Visa Infinite, last overhauled on October 30, 2022.

-TD offers promotions on the TD First Class Travel Visa Infinite with elevated sign-up bonuses.
-For example a promotion ending March 4, 2024 included an annual fee waiver ($139) in the first year and a sign-up bonus of up to 135,000 points.
-The current promotion ending June 4, 2024 has a sign-up bonus of up to 100,000 points:
+TD offers promotions on the TD First Class Travel Visa Infinite with elevated sign-up bonuses of up to 135,000 points and an annual fee waiver ($139) in the first year.

-According to the terms and conditions, the offer isn’t available to customers who have activated and/or closed a TD First Class Travel Visa Infinite Account in the last 12 months.
+According to the terms and conditions, the offers aren’t available to customers who have activated and/or closed a TD First Class Travel Visa Infinite Account in the last 12 months.
 However, this may or may not be enforced.
 Also, a product switch from a lower-tier card may be eligible for the full promotional benefits.

 The TD First Class Travel Visa Infinite also includes: